hnaki/ECE_2112_PA_3/README.md

 ## VERSIONS:

-v1.75 - Minor Fixing of Explanations
+v1.75 - Minor Explanation Fixed

 v1.5 - Uploaded the first problem (with outputs as pictures)